bunop/GettingAndCleaningData/README.md

 source("run_analysis.R")
 ```

-Then te script will download the HAR dataset in a temporary dataset, it will unpack the archive file, it will read file and it will do all the necessary operations to get a `tidy_dataset` data frame and a `tidy_dataset.txt` text file.
+Then the script will download the HAR dataset in a temporary dataset, it will unpack the archive file, it will read file and it will do all the necessary operations to get a `tidy_dataset` data frame and a `tidy_dataset.txt` text file.
 The `tidy_dataset.txt` is the same uploaded in Coursera Project.